Effect size: Cohen's omega (ω)

 where p0i is the proportion of the ith cell under H0, p1i is the proportion of the ith cell under H1 and m is the number of cells.

-In Statistical Power Analysis for the Behavioral Sciences (1988, pp.224-225), Cohen gives the following general guideline for interpreting omega (see table below), but warns against its "possible inaptness in any given substantive context" and advises to use context-relevant judgment instead.

 Odds ratio

 The odds ratio (OR) is another useful effect size.
 It is appropriate when the research question focuses on the degree of association between two binary variables.
 For example, consider a study of spelling ability.
 In a control group, two students pass the class for every one who fails, so the odds of passing are two to one (or 2/1 = 2).
 In the treatment group, six students pass for every one who fails, so the odds of passing are six to one (or 6/1 = 6).
 The effect size can be computed by noting that the odds of passing in the treatment group are three times higher than in the control group (because 6 divided by 2 is 3).
 Therefore, the odds ratio is 3.
 Odds ratio statistics are on a different scale than Cohen's d, so this '3' is not comparable to a Cohen's d of 3.